sbb-design-systems/lyne-components/src/components/menu/menu/readme.md

-The `sbb-menu` is a component that can be attached to any element to open and display a custom context menu, which allows to perform actions relevant to the current task or to navigate within or outside the application by using the [sbb-menu-action](/docs/components-sbb-menu-sbb-menu-action--docs) component along with it.
+The `sbb-menu` is a component that can be attached to any element to open and display a custom context menu, which allows to perform actions relevant to the current task by using the [sbb-menu-button](/docs/components-sbb-menu-sbb-menu-button--docs) or to navigate within or outside the application by using the [sbb-menu-link](/docs/components-sbb-menu-sbb-menu-link--docs) component along with it.

 ## Interactions